The Limits of Florida’s Recreational Use Statute

 Have You Been Injured on Another’s Property?

 If you or someone you care about has recently been injured on another’s property, you may be able to recover financial compensation for your injuries through a Florida personal injury lawsuit.
 Even if you were engaging in a recreational activity at the time of your injury, the landowner might still be liable for your injuries.
-At the South Florida personal injury law firm of Friedman Rodman & Frank, we represent injury victims across South Florida in all types of cases, including Florida premises liability claims.
+At the South Florida personal injury law firm of Friedman Rodman Frank & Estrada, P.A., we represent injury victims across South Florida in all types of cases, including Florida premises liability claims.
 To learn more, call 877-448-8585 to schedule your free consultation today.

 More Blog Posts: